-Use this guide to install Shure SystemOn on a Windows server.
-After completing installation process, use the software to manage Shure devices over the network:
+Use this guide to install Shure SystemOn Audio Asset Management Software on a Windows server.
+After completing the installation, configure the software for your team to easily manage your audio network.
+See Up and Running After Installation for more details.

 Shure System Support provides regional support teams with in-depth knowledge of Shure devices, digital audio networking, and best practices for your installation.
 If you encounter any issues during installation or setup of the software, contact Shure System Support for assistance.
 In the Americas region, you can call 847-600-8541 or visit www.shure.com to find your local support contact.